varthe/Redirecter/README.md

     - An **`exclude`** object: Used to exclude specific values.
 The `exclude`` object can contain either a single value or a list of values.
 The filter will match if none of the specified values are present in the request.

 - **`apply`**: A list of instance names (defined in the **Instances** section) to which the request will be sent.

+Redirecterr processes filters sequentially and will apply the first matching filter it encounters.
+Make sure to order your filters appropriately to get the desired behavior.

 ### Sample `config.yaml`